Affinity Photo

 The Tone Mapping persona is an interesting addition to the program, allowing users to work with true 32-bit HDR (high dynamic range) images combined from several bracketed source images or to create an HDR-like effect from a single image.

-The initial loading of the Tone Mapping persona can take a bit of time, but it can produce some interesting results very quickly even from a single image.
-I’m not personally a big fan of the typical HDR look, as they often seem excessively over-processed, but in certain circumstances, it can be effective.
-(For those of you curious about HDR, you may be interested in reading our reviews on Aurora HDR and Photomatix Pro, two of the most popular HDR imaging programs in the market.)
+The initial loading of the Tone Mapping persona can take a bit of time, but it can produce some interesting results very quickly, even from a single image.
+I’m not personally a big fan of the typical HDR look, as they often seem excessively over-processed, as you can see when browsing through the preset options.

 Reasons Behind My Ratings